-The 1982 journal article from Brenner et al (mentioned earlier) “Dietary protein intake and the progressive nature of kidney disease” proposed potentially harmful effects to the kidneys through consumption of the modern high-protein diet.
+The 1982 journal article mentioned earlier proposed potentially harmful effects to the kidneys through the consumption of a high-protein diet.

 It was shown that higher protein intake leads to glomerular ‘hyperfiltration’.
 This is the increase required in kidney function to filter out a higher load of waste.
 The rate of glomerular filtration and pressure in the glomerulus itself both increased in response to protein feedings.

-Much of the evidence cited in this article was generated from animal studies or from patients who also had existing renal disease.
+Much of the evidence cited in this article was from animal studies.
+Or from patients who had existing renal disease.
 It is therefore problematic to extend this relationship to healthy individuals with normal renal function.

-These increases were then proposed to lead to renal injury (i.e. damage to the nephron), and increase the risk for the development of CKD, or, if already existing, increase the progression of the disease.
+These increases were then proposed to lead to renal injury (i.e. damage to the nephron).
+And increase the risk for the development of CKD, or increase the progression of the disease.

 Human kidneys have what is called a ‘functional reserve volume.
 Basically, this means that not all of the functional units of the kidneys are being used all of the time.

-There is a graduated increase in work done by the kidneys as needed depending on the solute (or waste) load in the blood.
+There is a graduated increase in work done by the kidneys as needed depending on the waste load in the blood.

-To use another loose analogy with the muscles – when picking up something light you don’t use ALL of the possible strength you have to pick the thing up.
+To use a loose analogy with the muscles: When picking up something light you don’t use ALL your possible to pick it up.
 You just use as much as is needed to do the job.
 The remaining unused muscle is sitting there to be used if needed – i.e. ‘in reserve’.

-Human kidneys can upregulate their activity when higher levels of filtration are needed.
-The increased load is distributed across the whole kidney rather than individual nephrons as a protective mechanism to help avoid damaging individual nephrons.
+Human kidneys can increase their activity when higher levels of filtration are needed.
+The increased load is distributed across the whole kidney rather than individual nephrons.
+It is a protective mechanism to help avoid damaging individual nephrons.
 This is a normal adaptive response allowing the kidney to respond to fluctuations in the amount of waste management required.

 While the use of a protective functional reserve is possible with healthy kidneys, it might not be the case with compromised kidneys.
 As you can see in the image above, the functional reserve decreases as the number of nephrons decreases.

-Only in those with a limited functional reserve, at certain stages of diagnosed chronic kidney disease, or with existing kidney issues, may it be necessary or beneficial to reduce protein intake.
+Only in certain cases may it be necessary or beneficial to reduce protein intake.
+These include those with a limited functional reserve, at certain stages of chronic kidney disease, or with existing kidney issues.

 However, even this depends on individual circumstances.
 For example: